chisophugis/clang-compdb-in-object-file/README.md

 special `.clang.compdb` section, which is then merged by the linker.
-The "proper" way to do this would be for clang to add this information, but for this prototype, I made a compiler wrapper script `./compdb_inserter.py` which just call clang, but adds some commandline options which cause the `.clang.compdb` section to be created with the right contents.
-For now, it
+The "proper" way to do this would be for clang to add this information, but for this prototype, I made a compiler wrapper script `./compdb_inserter.py` which just passes through to clang, but adds some commandline options which cause the `.clang.compdb` section to be created with the right contents.
-adds:
+For now, it adds:

 - `-include CompilationDatabaseMagic.h`: this causes clang to include the `CompilationDatabaseMagic.h` file before parsing the file, this file in